typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

     }

     /**
-     * 1. creates a Grakn instance
+     * 1. creates a TypeDB instance
      * 2. creates a session to the targeted database
      * 3. initialises the list of Inputs, each containing details required to parse the data
-     * 4. loads the csv data to Grakn for each file
+     * 4. loads the csv data to TypeDB for each file
      * 5. closes the session
      */
     public static void main(String[] args) throws FileNotFoundException {